-The seminal work of P. Cousot and N. Halbwachs [16] introduced the use of convex polyhedra as a domain of descriptions to solve, by abstract interpretation [14], a number of important data-flow analysis problems such as array bound checking, compile-time overflow detection, loop invariant computations and loop induction variables.
-Convex polyhedra are also used, among many other applications, for the analysis and verification of synchronous languages [7, 19] and of linear hybrid automata (an extension of finite-state machines that models time requirements) [21, 23], for the computer-aided formal verification of concurrent and reactive systems based on temporal specifications [28], for inferring argument size relationships in logic languages [5], and for the automatic parallelization of imperative programs [31].
-Since the work of Cousot and Halbwachs, convex polyhedra have thus played an important role in the formal methods community and new uses continue to emerge (see, e.g., [12, 17]).
+The seminal work of P. Cousot and N. Halbwachs [14] introduced the use of convex polyhedra as a domain of descriptions to solve, by abstract interpretation [12], a number of important data-flow analysis problems such as array bound checking, compile-time overflow detection, loop invariant computations and loop induction variables.
+Convex polyhedra are also used, among many other applications, for the analysis and verification of synchronous languages [5, 16] and of linear hybrid automata (an extension of finite-state machines that models time requirements) [18, 19], for the computer-aided formal verification of concurrent and reactive systems based on temporal specifications [24], for inferring argument size relationships in logic programs [3], and for the automatic parallelization of imperative programs [27].
+Since the work of Cousot and Halbwachs, convex polyhedra have thus played an important role in the formal methods community and new uses continue to emerge (see, e.g., [10, 15]).
 As a consequence, several critical tasks, such as checking the correctness of synchronization protocols or verifying the absence of run-time errors of systems whose failure can cause serious damage, rely on the software implementations of convex polyhedra.

 Traditionally, convex polyhedra are assumed to be topologically closed and described by constraint systems containing linear equations and non-strict linear inequalities.
 However, some tasks need to use convex polyhedra that are not necessarily closed (NNC), i.e., polyhedra that are described by constraint systems possibly containing strict linear inequalities (in addition to equations and non-strict inequalities).
 Strict inequalities are important, for instance, in order to directly represent non-intersecting temporal regions, as is often the case when modeling applications where synchronization protocols, asynchronous interactions and temporal constraints come into play.
-Recently, they have also been used for the automatic computation of linear ranking functions [12].
+Recently, they have also been used for the automatic computation of linear ranking functions [10].

-Prior to the release of the Parma Polyhedra Library (PPL) [2] which is the subject of this paper, four libraries for the manipulation of convex polyhedra were (and continued to be) available:3
+Prior to the release of the Parma Polyhedra Library (PPL) [2] which is the subject of this paper, four libraries for the manipulation of convex polyhedra were (and continue to be) available:3

-- 1. Polylib, designed and written by H. Le Verge and D. K. Wilde [26, 33]; - 2.
-PolyLib, the successor of the library by Le Verge and Wilde [27]; - 3.
-New Polka, by B. Jeannet [25]; - 4. the polyhedra library that comes with the HYTECH tool [23].
+- 1. Polylib, designed and written by H. Le Verge and D. K. Wilde [22, 29]; - 2.
+PolyLib, the successor of the library by Le Verge and Wilde [23]; - 3.
+New Polka, by B. Jeannet [21]; - 4. the polyhedra library that comes with the HYTECH tool [19].

-All libraries,4 including the PPL, use the same basic technique for representing convex polyhedra (the double description method recalled in Section 3) and the same core algorithm for manipulating that representation (the implementation
+All libraries,4 including the PPL, use the same basic technique for representing convex polyhedra (the Double Description method described in Section 3) and the same core algorithm for manipulating that representation (the implementation and extension of N. V. Chernikova's algorithms [7-9] by Le Verge [22]).